Hager Building

 The Hager Building is an historic commercial building which is located in Lancaster, Lancaster County, Pennsylvania.
 Designed by noted Lancaster architect C. Emlen Urban, it was built between 1910 and 1911.

 It was added to the National Register of Historic Places in 1979.

-History and architectural featues
+History and architectural features

 The Hager Building is a five-story, three-bay-by-five-bay, steel frame structure clad in terra cotta.
 It was designed in a French Renaissance Revival style.
 This section of the Hager Building measures sixty-three feet by one hundred and one feet.
 The overall dimensions of the building are two hundred forty feet, six inches, by sixty-three feet.
 This includes the central warehouse section, built between 1860 and 1890, and a brick northern extension that was built in 1923.

 The building once housed the Hager Brothers Department Store.

 It was added to the National Register of Historic Places in 1979.